 An STP or Systematic Transfer Plan moves a fixed amount of money from one mutual fund to another at regular intervals.
-For example an STP can transfer Rs 10,000 each month from Axis Liquid Fund to Axis Bluechip Fund.
+For example, an STP can transfer Rs 10,000 each month from Axis Liquid Fund to Axis Bluechip Fund.
 Typically, an STP is used to transfer money between liquid or debt fund to an equity fund.
 This averages out an investor’s buying price in the equity fund and reduces his or her risk.

-How an STP works
+How Does an STP Work?

 An STP transfers a fixed amount of money from one mutual fund to another.
 Your balance in the first fund is reduced and your balance in the second fund is increased.
 This happens automatically and you do not have to do anything to transfer the money.

 Benefits of STP

-How to set up an STP
+How to Set up an STP

 You need to fill up an STP form and submit it at the office of the concerned mutual fund house (AMC).
-If you are investing online through an aggregator/AMC website, you can fill up this form online.
+If you are investing online through an aggregator AMC website, you can fill up this form online.
 In the STP form, you have to specify the date of the STP, the duration of the STP and the amount of the STP.
 For example, an STP of Rs 5,000 on the 15th of each month for a tenure of 1 year.

-Tax on STP
+Tax Treatment of STP

 The applicable tax on an STP depends on two factors – the type of fund you are transferring from and the length of your holding period.
 This is because an STP transfer is treated as a redemption and taxed accordingly.

 In case of debt funds, transfers within 3 years of purchase are taxed as per your slab and transfers after 3 years are taxed at 20% after giving you the benefit of indexation.
 Indexation reduces your tax liability to account for inflation.
 You can read more about mutual fund taxation here.

 Typically, most STPs are from liquid funds and hence taxed at your slab rate.
-However the returns/gains in such funds are also around 6-8% and hence the actual tax payable from STPs is not large.
+However, the returns/gains in such funds are also around 6-8% and hence the actual tax payable from STPs is not large.
 Each STP transfer is taken as part capital and part income as per the First-in-First-Out (FIFO) system of accounting.

 For example, assume that you have invested Rs 1 lakh in a liquid fund and it has grown to Rs 1.1 lakh in 6 months.
 You start an STP from the 7th month onwards of Rs 10,000 per month.
 In this case, roughly Rs 9,000 (90%) of each transfer/STP installment is capital and Rs 1,000 (10%) is capital gains/income.
 This income component will be taxed at your slab rate.
 Let’s assume this rate is 20%.
-In this case you will have to pay a tax of Rs 200 on every STP installment.
+In this case, you will have to pay a tax of Rs 200 on every STP instalment.

 Exit Load in STP

 Exit load is a charge imposed by the mutual fund if you withdraw your money before certain specified intervals – typically 1 year for equity funds.
 Hence it will apply to STP transfers made before the exit load period as well.
-However there is no exit load on liquid funds and most STPs transfer money from a liquid fund to an equity fund, thereby avoiding exit load.
+However, there is no exit load on liquid funds and most STPs transfer money from a liquid fund to an equity fund, thereby avoiding exit load.